lz2510/Tech/cache.md

 ## Caching patterns

+Your caching strategy depends on how your application reads and writes data.
+Is your application write-heavy, or is data written once and read frequently?
+Is the data that's returned always unique?
+Different data access patterns will influence how you configure a cache.
+Common caching types include cache-aside, read-through/write-through, and write-behind/write-back.

 Two common approaches are cache-aside or lazy loading (a reactive approach) and write-through (a proactive approach).
 A cache-aside cache is updated after the data is requested.
 A write-through cache is updated immediately when the primary database is updated.
 With both approaches, the application is essentially managing what data is being cached and for how long.

 ### Cache-Aside (Lazy Loading) (Read-Through)